fbergamo/cats-dogs-gif-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

-You need a giphy APP ID to make the app work. (https://developers.giphy.com/)
+*You need a giphy APP ID to make the app work (https://developers.giphy.com/) and update 'giphy-service.ts'.*

 ## Development server